MikeHeald/rein64ce/README.md

 TODO:

-feature - marshall agent and NN to json for saving/sharing
+feature - marshal agent and NN to json for saving/sharing

 feature - record states/actions